wilkens-teaching/info3350-f20/README.md

 ### Work and grading

-Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (10%), reading responses (10%), a take-home final exam or optional final project (20%), and class participation (10%). *You must achieve a passing grade in each of these components to pass the course.*
+Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (10%), reading responses (10% in sum, see Canvas for details), a take-home final exam or optional final project (20%), and class participation (10%). *You must achieve a passing grade in each of these components to pass the course.*

 **Graduate students** (enrolled in 6350) must complete a final project in place of the final exam and are strongly encouraged to attend an additional weekly section meeting for 6350 (to be scheduled according to our shared availability once classes begin).